data-integrations/wrangler/docs/directives/mask-shuffle.md

 mask-shuffle <columm>
 ```

-The `<column>` specifies the name of an existing column to be masked
+The `<column>` specifies the name of an existing column to be masked.

 ## Usage Notes

-The `mask-column` applies shuffle masking on the column values to perform obfuscation by
+The MASK-SHUFFLE directive applies shuffle masking on the column values to perform
-using random character substitution method.
-This type of masking is fixed length masking,
+obfuscation by using random character substitution method.
+This type of masking is fixed
-where the data is randomly shuffled in the column on the fixed length string.
+length masking, where the data is randomly shuffled in the column on the fixed length
+string.

 Note that vowels, consonants, and numerics are each shuffled separately and retain their
 case.